 This is a list of I.Q. ranges with for each a brief description of typical functioning and other features.
 The I.Q.'s are expressed on a scale with a general population mean of 100 and standard deviation of 15.
 They refer to scores on adult tests only, by adult norms.
-The exact cut-offs for the ranges are arbitrary, and one should realize that functioning depends on more than I.Q. alone, particularly, for instance, on conscientiousness and associative horizon.
+The exact cut-offs for the ranges are arbitrary, and one should realize that functioning may depend on more than I.Q. alone.

 Usually multi-handicapped with obvious physical deformities and short life expectancy.
 Heavily dependent on others.
 Can learn no or only the very simplest tasks.

 Basic intellectual tasks, including language, are difficult to learn.
 Can learn some self-care behaviour but remain dependent on others.
 There are usually motor problems and physical anomalies.
 Usually not employable.